 A Look into: HTML5 Placeholder Attribute

-field, this text will disappear.
+field, this text disappears.

-<input type="text" value="Placeholder text" onfocus="if(this.value=='Placeholder text')this.value='';" onblur="if(this.value=='')this.value='Placeholder text';">
+<input type="text" value="Placeholder text" onfocus="if(this.value=='Placeholder text')this.value='';"; onblur="if(this.value=='')this.value="Placeholder text";">

-HTML5 introduced a new attribute with a logical name; placeholder
+HTML5 introduced a new attribute with a logical name: placeholder

 .
 Here is an example: